- Location: Montana

 If you're at least 14 1/2 years old, you can only gain a permit by enrolling in a state-approved driver education program.
 If you're 16 or older, you can bypass the driver education requirement and apply for an instruction permit at any Montana driver exam station.

 Age alone doesn't guarantee a permit.
 First, you must pass a written test.
 All of the questions are culled directly from material contained in Montana's driver manual.
-This 203-page tome represents your best source for passing.
+This represents your best source for passing.
 Practice tests are also available, and come highly recommended for giving you an accurate heads-up on what to expect.

-And second, you must pass a vision test.
+You must also pass a vision test.